 Now that we’ve covered the basics of exfoliation, one question remains.
 Are chemical or physical exfoliants better?
 While both of these products can help you get clear skin, we believe that chemical exfoliators are the superior products.

 However, you don’t always have to choose one or the other.
 At Bawdy, many people ask us ‘Can I use both physical and chemical exfoliant?’ and the answer is yes… in most cases.
 You should always consider the sensitivity level of your skin.
 If you have delicate skin, you should avoid over-using physical exfoliants as they may be too harsh.
+Either way, you should make sure to include a hydrating lotion or moisturizer in your skincare routine for both your body and face, as moisturizing is important for anti-aging and soothing the potentially drying effects of exfoliants.
+This can include a Bawdy sheet mask with glycerin or aloe, a natural coconut oil remedy, or a lotion that hydrates with jojoba seed oil.
+You can also be on the lookout for natural antioxidants like acai.

 Ultimately, the choice is 100% yours.
 If you’re struggling to make a decision one way or the other, it may help to speak to a dermatologist, who will give you expert advice.